Gilinfen/Retrieval-based-Voice-Conversion-WebUI/Instructions-and-tips-for-RVC-training.md

 **Original Author:[nadare881](https://github.com/nadare881)**

-</br>This TIPS explains how data training is done.
+This TIPS explains how data training is done.

 # Training flow
 I will explain along the steps in the training tab of the GUI.